reviczky/northumbria/modules/security/report.md

 \blank[line]

-It is important to critically analise the security requirements in retail to effectively position the approach that will be adopted in ensuring the wireless technology is secure for both the organization and its customers \cite[Ameen:2012:SPI:2158727.2158756]. \par
+It is important to critically analyse the security requirements in retail to effectively position the approach that will be adopted in ensuring the wireless technology is secure for both the organization and its customers \cite[Ameen:2012:SPI:2158727.2158756]. \par
 Intruders are more likely to commit a mixed physical/cyber intrusion rather than one that is purely physical: \par

 * Creating fake identities with cloned access cards and remote connections
-* Onsite operational system hacking through intrusion activities that can damage elevators, power, production and distribution systems and fire alarms
+* On-site operational system hacking through intrusion activities that can damage elevators, power, production and distribution systems and fire alarms
 * Creation of a false perception by freezing security camera video that is streamed in the physical security monitors
 * Neutralising alerts, where saturation or blockage of the alarms that are connected to the smart fence